What is a situationship

-3. Cut him off completely
+4. Cut him off completely

 Why?
-Because if you are completely honest with yourself it’s just another attempt to get him to ‘understand’ you and eventually change his mind.
+Because if you are completely honest with yourself it’s just another attempt to get him to “understand” you and eventually change his mind.

 But like I said before.
 He does not want to be with you and there is NOTHING you can do to change that.

 So, stop all communication.
 Delete and block his number.
-Delete and block him on social media or take time off the gram yourself.
-And lastly, avoid any events or activities where you might bump into him until you are truly over him to void a relapse.
+Delete and block him on social media or take a break from Instagram yourself.

-It just means that you are putting yourself first and avoiding any situations that could compromise your mindset and actions.
+It just means that you are putting yourself first and are avoiding any situations that could compromise your mindset and actions.

-4. Reflect on the situation
+Reflect on the situation

-So, after you cut all your ties, it is important that you do the work to become your best self as a single woman.
+After you cut all your ties, it is important that you do the work to become your best self as a single woman.

 Use the newfound gaps in your daily schedule to reflect on why in the world you allowed yourself to get caught up in a situationship.
-Because we all know that unless he is an Oscar-nominated actor there are red flags that reveal that he is not the one.
+Because we all know that unless he is an Oscar-nominated actor there are red flags that revealed that he is not the one.